 What To Do If Car Insurance Doesn’t Cover Your Accident Costs

 If your limited-tort insurance is not enough to pay your bills, or if you are in the midst of the claim process or litigation and have not yet received a settlement, you will have to find other ways to pay your costs.
-Options include:
+These are some options:

 1. Health Insurance